A culinary journey through the Mother City

 The brainchild of Toby Scheckter, who, having returned from health-conscious New York spotted a gap in the market, Sea Point’s Scheckter’s Raw is a great spot for those looking for plant-based, natural, cruelty-free and nutrient-dense food.
 From vegan tofu scrambled ‘eggs’ to pumpkin pie flapjacks, organic maca waffles and freshly made smoothies with glorious names such as the Beet Boxer, this is vegan food at its very best.

 Founder Tash transformed her dad’s old garage into a bite-sized juicery that quickly established itself as the go-to spot for those in search of post-yoga nourishment.
-The plant-based, zero waste Oranjezicht café delivers on all fronts, from its awesome menu (think Insta-worthy smoothie bowls, juices and sandwiches) to its commendable sustainability initiatives.
+The plant-based, zero waste Oranjezicht café (which now also has an outpost in trendy Woodstock) delivers on all fronts, from its awesome menu (think Insta-worthy smoothie bowls, juices and sandwiches) to its commendable sustainability initiatives.

 Lexi’s Healthy Eatery

 This mostly vegan wholefood restaurant in Sea Point believes in eating to nourish and please your body and palate.
 Accommodating flexitarians with a small range of free-range meat and fish options, the light and airy café welcomes everyone with open arms and generous portions.
-Open all day, come for the vanilla power waffles and matchas, then stay for charcoal burgers and Glow juice.
+Open all day, come for the açaí smoothie bowls and matchas, then stay for the Green Warrior burgers and Glow juice.